coconut-xr/xinteraction/README.md

 [x] write tests for collider intersections
 [x] visualize cursor at first hit point (onIntersect -> update cursor ref)
 [ ] write docs
+[ ] solve event capture: currently we don't use the concrete captured object but instead re-bubble the event up to the captured object.
+Is that correct/consistent with the web?
+[ ] bug: intersect with rotated object
+[ ] event capture buggy when leaving the input device (moving out of window)